DVPE-cloud/dvpe-helm/charts/dvpe-deployment-gloo/README.md

                   namespace: gloo-system
 ```

+For user interfaces services an additional `VirtualService` is generated to provide a HTTP to HTTPS redirect for user
+convenience.
+This is done for all services which have a `gloo.virtualservice.spec.virtualHost.routes.callbackUrlPath`
+value set - this value is related to the OAuth flow with the IDP and thus a good indicator for an user interfaces service.

 ## Chart Configuration Parameters

 The following table lists the configurable parameters of the chart and its default values.